redhat-developer/s2i-dotnetcore/openshift/README.md

 # OpenShift Deployment and Pipeline

-SBI makes use of BCDK and pipline-cli to manage OpenShift deployments.
+SBI (School Bus Inspection Tracking System) makes use of BCDK and pipline-cli to manage OpenShift deployments.
 These tools enable a Github Pull Request (PR) based CI/CD pipeline.
 Once the Jenkins instance is configured and deployed, it will monitor Github repository for pull requests and start a new build based on that.

 This document will not go into the details of how to use BCDK and pipeline-cli.
 For documentation on those, you can refer to the following links